serenity-is/docs/services/list_request_handler.md

 Thus, these extra view fields are also included in *selection*.

+> If you have a grid that should only load visible columns for performance reasons, override its ColumnSelection level to KeyOnly.
+Note that non-visible table fields won't be available in client side row.

 ### ListRequest.ExcludeColumns Parameter

 Opposite of IncludeColumns is ExcludeColumns.
 Let's say you have a nvarchar(max) *Notes* field on your row that is never shown in the grid.
 To lower network traffic, you may choose to NOT load this field in product grid: